coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 Chase was born and raised in Hawaii and has been surfing from a young age.

 #### Lasse Wardenær
-Lasse is a graduate student doing a MSc in control engineering.
+Lasse is a graduate student doing an MSc in control engineering.
 -----